Rogers Wireless: 5G NR

 Rogers partnered with Swedish Telecom giant Ericsson to launch its 5G wireless technology.
 Today, Rogers's 5G network is live in more than 160 communities across Canada, including Calgary, Toronto, Vancouver, Ottawa, and Montreal.

 Radio frequency summary

 The following is a list of known frequencies that Rogers employs in Canada:

 Products

 Rogers Wireless carries feature phones, and smartphones that support either Android OS or iOS.

+Services

 On Demand Mobile

 Customers with select smartphones, tablets, computers, LG Smart TVs, Xbox 360 and Xbox One gaming systems can use the Rogers On Demand mobile service, which was renamed Rogers Live before its current incarnation, Rogers Anyplace TV.
 Rogers Anyplace TV offers TV shows, movies and sports on demand.

+Discontinued services

+Rogers Pay As You Go prepaid services were launched during the Cantel AT&T era and maintained under Rogers Wireless.
+In October 2024, Rogers announced the upcoming closure of its prepaid services, including those under its Fido brand, and recommended its prepaid subsidiary Chatr for new customers.
+On February 20, 2025, all prepaid services from the Rogers and Fido brands were discontinued, with existing accounts transferred to Chatr.

 Subsidiaries

 Fido

 In 2004, Rogers bought Canada’s first and, at the time, only other GSM provider, Fido, along with Fido’s partner, Sprint Canada, for a total of $1.4 billion.
 At the time, Fido had nearly 1.3 million customers.
 In 2008, Fido was rebranded as a discount mobile virtual network operator with a new logo and cheaper plans.